MottainaiCI/lxd-compose-docs/site/content/docs/concepts/env.md

 This is section is used only for tracing the profiles needed by the infrastructure.
 It is possible create and/or update profiles through the `lxd-compose profile` subcommand.

+The definition of the profiles could be inline over the environment YAML or with external files through the `include_profiles_files` attribute.

 #### Networks

 In a similar way, inside an environment file it's possible define the list of